-We have resolved to choose for systematic study- GENESIS in the Old Testament (the early chapters), and EPHESIANS in the New Testament.
+HAVING chosen for systematic study-

+GENESIS in the Old Testament (the early chapters), and EPHESIANS in the New Testament,

 We invite our readers-so many of them as discover the need and the opportunity-to study with us either of these Books or both of them.
 In the issue of THE EXPOSITORY TIMES for June 1891, two sets of examination papers will be published upon each of these books, four sets in all.